Suga7772/PokemonDCGAN/README.md

 <h1 align="center">Pokémon DCGAN Model 🎨⚡</h1>

 Welcome to the Pokémon DCGAN (Deep Convolutional Generative Adversarial Network) repository!
 This project showcases a generative model trained to create new, unique Pokémon-like images using a DCGAN architecture.
 The model was trained on a dataset of over 29,000 Pokémon images and deployed via Streamlit for real-time image generation.
-Dive into the world of AI-generated Pokémon and explore how deep learning can bring fictional creatures to life!
+Dive into the world of new generated Pokémons and create new imposters to life!

 <h2>Generated Pokémon Example  : </h2>
 <div align="center">